 Smart Event Detection Feature Concept

-1. Virtual Fence Alert
+1. Line Crossing Alert

 - Used to detect activity near the boundary of a specified area.
 When the camera detects